CBEP-SoCB-Details/Access_Biomonitoring/Derived_Data/DATA_NOTES.md

     `Biomonitoring_Samples_Parsed.csv` and `Biomonitoring_Stations_Parsed.csv`

-3. In GIS, select stations found in the Casco Bay watershed, saved as `CB_Biomonitoting_Stations.csv` and `CB_Invertebrate_Stations.csv`, for all biomonitoting stations, and stream invertebrate invertebrate biomonitoring stations respectively.
+3. In GIS, select stations found in the Casco Bay watershed, saved as `CB_Biomonitoring_Stations.csv` and `CB_Invertebrate_Stations.csv`, for all biomonitoring stations, and stream invertebrate invertebrate biomonitoring stations respectively.

 4. Run `SelectedStationDataSelector_all.py`. and